DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/ProjLog/Luis WorkLog.md

 Now, it appears to be that using the function im2double or mat2gray before normalization solves the issue.
 However, the question about if the normalization should be before or after normalizing arises.
 For this, i tried three  methods:

--In the first one we normalized before gray scaling which for a random image gives a standard deviation of 0.9988 and after gray scaling the std gives 0.2677
+- In the first one we normalized before gray scaling which for a random image gives a standard deviation of 0.9988 and after gray scaling the std gives 0.2677
--For the second we normalized after gray scaling which for a random image gives a standard deviation of 0.9988.
+- For the second we normalized after gray scaling which for a random image gives a standard deviation of 0.9988.
 Keep in mind that the calculations are made with gray scaled images.
 - Finally in the third one, we apply the im2double function imidietly after reading, but the normalization is done after gray scaling, which gives again a std of 0.9988.

 Next, we executed these three methods in our correlation code for a VLC face recognition simulation.
 Where the reference set was formed with 20 images.